Table of Contents

 }

-Images can be obtained from any source such as system cameras, USB cameras, video files, networks, etc. As long as the data can be converted into the format required by Image.
-The methods of obtaining data from these devices or files vary and require reference to the usage instructions of the relevant devices or files.
+Images can be obtained from any source—system cameras, USB cameras, video files, networks, etc.—as long as the data can be converted into the format required by Image.
+Methods to acquire data from these devices or files vary; consult their respective documentation.

-For example, when using video as input, you can use Texture2D.ReadPixels(Rect, int, int, bool) to obtain camera frame data from the video player's RenderTexture, and then copy the data from Texture2D.GetRawTextureData() to Buffer:
+For example, when using video as input, use Texture2D.ReadPixels(Rect, int, int, bool) to capture frame data from a video player’s RenderTexture.
+Then copy the data from Texture2D.GetRawTextureData() into Buffer:

 void VideoDataToInputFrames()